the tannahill weavers

 Since their first visit to the United States in 1981, the Tannahills' unique combination of traditional melodies on pipes, flute and fiddle, driving rhythms on guitar and bouzouki, and powerful three and four part vocal harmonies have taken the musical community by storm.
 As Garrison Keillor, the host of "Prairie Home Companion", remarked, "These guys are a bunch of heroes every time they go on tour in the States".

 Over the years the Tannies have been trailblazers for Scottish music, and their tight harmonies and powerful, inventive arrangements have won them fans from beyond the folk and Celtic music scenes.
 In 2011 the band was inducted into the Scottish Traditional Music Hall of Fame, and in 2018 they released their highly acclaimed 50th Anniversary album Òrach ("Golden" in Gaelic) on award-winning label Compass Records.
-In 2019 they were nominated for Folk Band of the Year at the Trad Awards - as they tour their 52nd year, the Tannahill Weavers are firmly established as one of the premier groups on the concert stage.
+In 2019 they were nominated for Folk Band of the Year at the Trad Awards, and in 2021 they have been joined by Iain MacGillivray, Scotland's youngest Clan leader, on pipes and fiddle.
+As they return to the world of touring, the Tannahill Weavers are firmly established as one of the premier groups on the concert stage.
 From reflective ballads to footstomping reels and jigs, the variety and range of the material they perform is matched only by their enthusiasm and lively Celtic spirits.